Skip to content

 Troubleshooting

-Notification not sending:
+Notification not sending?

 Example: IT service request completion

-1. Kick-off form includes:
+1. Kick-off form has three fields:

 • Assignee picker: “Select your name”